 Size doesn’t matter: Bigger is not always less expensive.
 Use the shelf tag to determine which size is truly the best value.

-Buy generic: Many store or lesser known brands are less expensive than the Big Guys.
+Buy generic: Many lesser-known brands are a better value than the Big Guys.
 Make sure to read the ingredient and nutrition labels to make sure it’s as high quality as the name brand.

 Ban Junk Food

 The average American spends almost 25% of their grocery budget on processed, convenience, pre-made and snack foods.
 Don’t believe me?
 Dig out your last grocery receipt and add it up.
 I’m positive it’s more than you think it is.

 Ask you how much of that food was eaten mindlessly?
 It’s easy to prepare (if it needs any preparation at all) so it’s easy to just grab some to chow down on while you’re watching TV or working on your computer.
 Seriously, when was the last time you wondered why there were only crumbs in the bottom of the chip bag?
 And did you really eat all the microwavable pizza nuggets?

 Now ask yourself if you’re really going to spend that much money on things you didn’t even enjoy eating.
 Surely if you had enjoyed them, you would have remembered actually eating them.
 Think of how much you’re going to enjoy keeping all that money right in your bank account from now on!